amandeepmittal/amanhimself.dev/content/posts/safe-area-context-in-react-native-apps.md

 ## Conclusion

 Handling status bars and notches across different devices become seamless with the react-native-safe-area-context library.
+Try it out in your next React Native app.

 _[Source code at this GitHub repository](https://github.com/amandeepmittal/react-native-examples/tree/master/rnSplashAndIconExample)_

+_This post was also published at [freeCodeCamp](https://www.freecodecamp.org/news/how-to-use-safe-area-context-to-avoid-notches-in-react-native-apps/)._